engineering-collaboration/book/docs/book/anatomy-of-a-code-change/code-review.md

 The earliest form of code review in the development cycle is practising pair programming.
 We partner engineers to tackle complicated or complex tasks together in the same editor.
 Whether sharing a physical machine, or remotely via screen share, the defining characteristic of pair programming is that only one person types.

-While initially this seems as a reduncancy of resources, when practicing pair programming for tasks requirign high cognitive load, the paper *The Costs and Benefits of Pair Programming* by Alistair Cockburn and Laurie Williams estimated that the overhead costs of purely development time for two developers working on a problem side-by-side are about 15% (instead of an expected 100%).
+While initially this seems as a redundancy of resources, when practicing pair programming for tasks requiring high cognitive load, the paper *The Costs and Benefits of Pair Programming* by Alistair Cockburn and Laurie Williams estimated that the overhead costs of purely development time for two developers working on a problem side-by-side are about 15% (instead of an expected 100%).
 These 15% are assuredly offset by the increase of code quality, code stability, and sharing of knowledge.

 Alas, the relative cost of pair programming multiplies with increasing triviality of the problem.